dev-pigeon/RunIQ/README.md

 The purpose of foam rollers for runners is primarily to provide a self-massage that helps ease muscle tightness and stiffness after a workout.
 This process temporarily improves range of motion and provides a feel-good effect.
 However, it's essential to note that foam rolling does not physically alter the muscle tissue or break up scar tissues in a short period, as some people might believe.
 Instead, it changes the way your brain experiences these sensations during the recovery process, leading to relaxation of tight spots in muscles.

-Regarding vibrating foam rollers, while they might enhance the benefits of regular foam rolling, the data supporting this claim is still controversial.
-If you enjoy using a vibrating foam roller or find it more effective for your personal recovery needs, feel free to continue using it.
-However, people with certain health conditions such as fragile skin, seizure disorder, bleeding and clotting issues, a pacemaker, or those who are pregnant should not use them.
-It's also essential to be cautious when using vibrating foam rollers on an injury or to ignore numbness, tingling, or burning pain while using them.

 ---

 #### Query: